 Salmon Biosecurity Program

-The Department is working with the salmon industry to develop a new Salmonid Biosecurity Program that will be regulated and enforced under the Biosecurity Act 2019.
-The program is based on a number of spatially defined biosecurity zones, within which enforceable standards will apply; such as disposal of waste, fish management and disinfection protocols, and the movement of boats and marine farming equipment within and between biosecurity zones.
+The Department has worked extensively with the salmon industry to develop the new Biosecurity Program: Tasmanian Salmonid Industry (the program) that is regulated and enforced under the Biosecurity Act 2019.
+The program is based on a number of spatially defined biosecurity zones, within which specific biosecurity standards are applied; for example, disposal of waste, fish management, cleaning and disinfection protocols, and the movement of boats and marine farming equipment within and between biosecurity zones.